Sohila-Khaled-Abbas/world-economy-bi-project/CONTRIBUTING.md

 - **Release notes** for major contributions

 > 💡 **Pro Tip**: Even small contributions (fixing typos, updating DAX comments) are valuable.
-> Your name will appear here once your PR is merged!
+> Your name will appear here once your PR is merged